DataDog/documentation/content/en/profiler/enabling/java.md

 ## Requirements

-To find the minimum and recommended versions for Java runtimes and tracers, read [Language and Tracer Versions for Profiler Features][12].
+For a summary of the minimum and recommended runtime and tracer versions across all languages, read [Supported Language and Tracer Versions][12].

 As of dd-trace-java 1.0.0, you have two options for the engine that generates profile data for Java applications: [Java Flight Recorder (JFR)][2] or the Datadog Profiler.
 As of dd-trace-java 1.7.0, Datadog Profiler is the default.
 Each profiler engine has different side effects, requirements, available configurations, and limitations, and this page describes each.
 You can enable either one or both engines.
 Enabling both captures both profile types at the same time.